RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 ### Cluster status with maintenance

-For example, for when you have a 3 node cluster with 4 shards, the status of the cluster is:
+For example, when you have a 3 node cluster with 4 shards, the status of the cluster is:

 ```src
 redislabs@rp1_node1:/opt$ rladmin status